astorDev/minilang/inspirations/async-suffix/csharp-article/index.md

 > There's a notable exception: the `I` prefix in interfaces, which even NServiceBus uses.
 Perhaps that's a topic for another discussion.

-To summarize, `Async` suffix, like other examples of Hungarian Notation, adds noise to the code base, instead of relying on an IDE and the compiler.
-But if it's truly that useless, why are so many proponents of it and why was it used by Microsoft in the first place?
+To summarize, the `Async` suffix, like other examples of Hungarian Notation, adds noise to the code base instead of relying on an IDE and the compiler.
+But if it's truly that useless, why are so many proponents of it, and why was it used by Microsoft in the first place?
 Let's discuss it in the next section.

 ## Async Is The New Norm.